mowoe/hyperglass-helm/README.md

 Consult the [official documentation]() on how to setup hyperglass, especially in regards to creating a `devices.yaml` config and a `hyperglass.yaml`.
 Once you have created these configs, you are ready to deploy hyperglass using this helmchart.

 > [!IMPORTANT]
-> Please note that it is absolutely mandatory that you have the following two lines in your `hyperglass.yaml`:
+> Please note that it is absolutely mandatory that you have the following lines in your `hyperglass.yaml`:

 ```yaml
 listen_address: "0.0.0.0"